IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Supported Metadata Export Formats
 ---------------------------------

 Once a dataset has been published, its metadata can be exported in a variety of other metadata standards and formats, which help make datasets more discoverable and usable in other systems, such as other data repositories.
-On each dataset page's metadata tab, users can download metadata in the these metadata exports:
+On each dataset page's metadata tab, users can download metadata in these metadata exports:

 - Dublin Core
 - DDI (Data Documentation Initiative Codebook 2.5)